SkygearIO/skygear-doc/content/ios/record.md

 - `SKYRecord` object has a unique `id` (a string combination of record type and uuid is used).
 - Each `SKYRecord` has a `recordType`, which describes the _type_ of data this record holds.

 A record can store whatever values that are JSON-serializable.
 Possible values include strings, numbers, booleans, dates, and several other custom types that Skygear supports.
-(TODO: add references to other pages).

 ## Creating a record